 With eCommerce gradually becoming more popular, the number of platforms you can use to build your online store is increasing each day.
-In fact, there may now be more than 500 eCommerce platforms to choose from.
+In fact, there are now more than 500 eCommerce platforms to choose from.

 The Best eCommerce Platforms for SEO – Which One Is King of the Hill?